Bhutia and former players call for reforms after FIFA ban on All India Football Federation

 Meanwhile, former India star Shabbir Ali called it extremely unfortunate and a massive setback for Indian football.

-"Whatever has happened is extremely unfortunate and it is a setback for Indian football.
+"Whatever has happened is extremely unfortunate and it's a setback for Indian football.
 That said, I'm hopeful that the suspension will be lifted sooner than later once the elections are held, which FIFA has categorically mentioned as well," he said.

 "The U-17 Women's World Cup should be held in India and I'm optimistic that things will fall in place and India won't be robbed off the showpiece event," added the Dhyan Chand Awardee.